 Prerequisite: CJ 647.
 This course examines various mental health treatment modalities, with particular emphasis on treatment for patients/inmates in the forensic system.
 Psychopharmacology, group therapy, cognitive techniques, community-based management, faithbased approaches, and social skills training are covered.
 Treatment of insanity acquittees, incompetent-tostand-trial patients, inmates, juvenile offenders, psychopaths, and sex offenders are examined.
 Management of high-risk forensic populations is covered.
-Particular emphasis on current research findings regarding effectiveness of these approaches with forensic populations.
+Particular emphasis on current research findings regarding the effectiveness of these approaches with forensic populations.
 (See also CJ 648.)

-P 660 Contemporary Issues in Industrial/Organizational Psychology to, the impact of EEOC regulations on selection and promotion; assessment centers; the role of the consultant in organizations; flextime, day care, and other strategies to accommodate family needs of employees; stress in work settings; women in management.
+P 660 Contemporary Issues in Industrial/Organizational Psychology

+Prerequisite: 12 hours in psychology or consent of the instructor.
+In-depth investigation of topical areas of concern in industrial/organizational psychology.
+Topics may include, but are not limited to, the impact of EEOC regulations on selection and promotion; assessment centers; the role of the consultant in organizations; flextime, day care, and other strategies to accommodate family needs of employees; stress in work settings; women in management.
 Content will be stated at the time the course is scheduled.
 Students may petition for a particular topic they feel would fit their academic goals.
 May be taken twice.